nelsonfigueroa/nelson.cloud/content/posts/2024-03-23-kubernetes-get-vs-list.md

 kubectl auth can-i <verb> <resource> --as=system:serviceaccount:<namespace>:<serviceaccountname> -n <namespace>
 ```

-First lets try getting a secret under both service accounts.
+First let's try getting a secret under both service accounts.
 We expect `service-account-1` to be able to `get` a secret, but not `service-account-2`:

 ```shell
 $ kubectl auth can-i get secrets --as=system:serviceaccount:example:service-account-1 -n example